 Harmful exposures during the second and third trimesters can also cause functional defects like learning problems.
 The brain is part of the central nervous system and it develops during the entire pregnancy.
 Major, structural brain development lasts until about 16 fetal weeks (18 gestational weeks).
 However, the brain continues to develop for the rest of the pregnancy, after birth and through young adulthood.

 Finally, the use of certain medications and drugs at the end of pregnancy can cause withdrawal in some newborns.
 You should always tell your health care provider about all of the medications, supplements and/or drugs that you take.

 Does this mean that an exposure might be harmful at certain times during pregnancy but not at other times?

 Yes.
 Imagine your doctor gives you a new medication to take during your third trimester.
 We will call this “Medication A.” You read that Medication A increases the chance for heart defects.
 This means that babies may have a higher chance for major heart defects if their mothers’ take this medication during the heart’s critical period of development.
 We know that the heart’s critical period of development is from 3 to 6 embryonic weeks (5 to 8 gestational weeks).
 This means that using this medication in the third trimester cannot cause a major heart defect.
-You should always talk to your health care provider before starting or stopping any medication.
+Always talk to your health care provider before starting or stopping any medication.